boxed-content/wireguard-client-connection-notification/README.md

 # wireguard-client-connection-notification
-Send a message to Telegram or Gotify Server when a client is connected or disconnected from wireguard tunnel
+Send a message to Telegram, Gotify or ntfy when a client is connected or disconnected from wireguard tunnel

 ## How to use:
 - Clone this repo into your server with wireguard installed